borekl/cvs-logwatcher/README.md

 ## To Do

-* Regularize the "cisco" target and move the hardcoded special functions into options.
 * Fork the processing part.
 At this moment the processing blocks the entire program, which means that it's quite unsuitable for high traffic uses.
 * Implement "automatic refresh" -- this feature would on regular basis try to refresh devices with too old configs in repository.
 This would probably necessitate some kind of hostname storage so that the program know where to go to for the refresh.